mike-s123/Flexbright-ms44/README.md

   (0,1 Hz, button LED red at 1 Hz), and variable modes.
   Variable mode gets bright when the flashlight is held horizontally, dim when vertical.

+##  Charging
-##  While charging, button pulses green.
+  While charging, button pulses green.
 When charged, it's steady green.